SusuXu/VBCI/README.md

   - 2019_ridgecrest, [USGS Event Page](https://earthquake.usgs.gov/earthquakes/eventpage/ci38457511)
   - 2020_puerto_rico, [USGS Event Page](https://earthquake.usgs.gov/earthquakes/eventpage/us70006vll)

 We have made all the post-processed inputs and outputs available inside the `data` folder.
+Supplementary datasets are provided below if anyone would like to visualize the vector representation of building footprint and ground truth datasets.
+The MATLAB codes will need the TIF files only, which are results of the post-processing of supplementary datasets.
 Each earthquake event has the following datasets:
 - Input Data
   - PLS: `data/<event>/prior_models/<event>_prior_landslide_model.tif`
   - PLF: `data/<event>/prior_models/<event>_prior_liquefaction_model.tif`